In this article

 • Easy receipt collection: Employees are prompted to scan and save receipts for travel expenses whenever they submit a reimbursement request

-• Automated expense reimbursement: Manage your entire expense management and reimbursement process all in one place
+• Automated expense reimbursement: Manage your entire expense management and reimbursement process in one place

-Watch our demo video to learn more about how Ramp’s customers save an average of 5% a year.
+Check out our interactive demo environment and see for yourself why Ramp customers save an average of 5% a year.

 Try Ramp for free